 It's important to build your understanding of the many facets of SEO for recruitment agencies so that you can maximise the effectiveness of this digital tactic.

 On-page SEO is the optimisation of specific web page content, for not only search engines but also viewers searching for information.
 On-page SEO focuses on uplifting specific page content that satisfies search engines to direct users to your page when specific keywords and practices are applied.
-This SEO for recruitment websites encourages the stickiness of your job advertisements and underlines your recruiting abilities.
+This recruitment seo encourages the stickiness of your job advertisements and underlines your recruiting abilities through your website.

 On-page SEO is one of the more traditional recruitment SEO practices and is still highly regarded as effort worth making to distinguish your content.
 Common on-page SEO practices include: